Windows 11 23H2 new features and changes (September 2023 update)

 • Updated Nearby Sharing interface with faster transfer speeds.

-As part of version 23H2, Windows 11 will introduce the “Copilot,” a new chatbot AI that integrates with Bing Chat AI and first and third-party plugins.
+As part of version 23H2, Windows 11 introduces “Copilot,” a new AI chatbot that integrates with Bing Chat and first and third-party plugins.

 The experience uses “the same Microsoft account (MSA) or Azure Active Directory (AAD) account used to sign in to Windows.”